software-mansion/radon-ide/packages/docs/docs/getting-started/overview.md

 ### Extension Development

-If you want to develop the extension and contribute updates head to [development](/docs/guides/development) section.
+If you want to develop the extension and contribute, go to the [development](/docs/guides/development) section.